Cove Bay: Industry

 Cove has been noted for industries such as granite, which was quarried in several locations to the south of the village.
 Owing to its close-grained texture, Cove granite was one of the hardest in north-east Scotland and proved highly resistant to frost, making it ideal for causeway stones used in the construction of roads.
 It was widely exported to cities in England, including Billingsgate Market in London.

 Fishing

 The village itself sprung up around the fishing industry, with the boats berthed on a shingle beach, a gap in the rocks that afforded a natural harbour.
 During this time, it is estimated that approximately 300 people lived in the area.
 In the mid 19th century the fishing was at its height, which, over years, has included cod, haddock, salmon, herring and shellfish.
-The piers and breakwater were constructed in 1878.
-At the end of World War I the fishing began to decline.
-At present only a couple of boats pursue shellfish on a part-time basis.
+The piers and breakwater were constructed in 1878.At present only a couple of boats pursue shellfish on a part-time basis.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the fishing in Cove in the years before the First World War.
+The summary for 1900 also applies to Downies and Portlethen: "These three fishing villages, almost solely dependent on the line fishing, are unfortunately falling behind.
+The combinded catch, when compared with the preceding year, shows a decline of 803 Cwts and £503.
+Fish are scarce on the inshore grounds and small generally.
+As at best the men are now only making a precarious living, they are gradually leaving the villages and taking up residence in Aberdeen.
+The fishermens's wives, who hawk the fish, are amiable helpmates in the struggle.
+Cove harbour and several of the boats there were wrecked in the gale of February.
+Since then the harbour has been repaired.
+Fishing goes on in a small way, but the prospects are anything but bright."